 The history of the Belle Époque reveals many scandalous stories.
-Behind the elegant portraits are hidden the interesting lives of grand dames and adventurous gentlemen.
-Drawing inspiration from the article about John Singer Sargent’s Madame X, we decided to tell you about another major artist from that time.
-We are pleased to introduce you to Giovanni Boldini, aka the "Master of Swish" and the beautiful, Franca Florio.
+Behind the elegant portraits interesting lives of grand dames and adventurous gentlemen are hidden.
+Drawing inspiration from the article about John Singer Sargent’s Madame X, I decided to tell you about another major artist from that time.
+We are pleased to introduce to you Giovanni Boldini, aka the Master of Swish and his beautiful sitter, Franca Florio.

-Giovanni was an Italian artist who lived between 1842 and 1931.
+Giovanni Boldini was an Italian artist who lived between 1842 and 1931.
 His father was a painter of religious subjects in Ferrara (north-central Italy).
 He ensured that his promising son was classically trained in Florence.
 One of the boy’s first pieces is a self-portrait from 1856, when he was just 14 years old.

-One surely needs time to let one’s own style emerge and you’ll notice there is none of his later swishing style here.
+One surely needs time to let their own style emerge and you’ll notice there is none of his later swishing style here.
 The influence of his classic schooling in this early work is shown through the chiaroscuro, meaning the bold use of light-dark contrast.
 It bares little resemblance to the work he later went on to produce.
 However, please don’t get me wrong, this oil-on-canvas represents a remarkable achievement for such a young boy.
 I couldn’t have painted my face that well however much I tried!

 The Italian painter met John Singer Sargent in Paris in 1880.
 The two men bonded and drew artistic inspiration from one another.
-In fact, they shared more than just their first name.
-(Italian lesson number one: Giovanni translates into John).
+In fact, they shared more than just their first name (Italian lesson number one: Giovanni translates into John).
 We’ll reveal a few of their liaisons later!

 Boldini’s Franca Florio